pohlm01/master-thesis/2_preliminaries.typ

 The functionality of an auditor may be spread over multiple entities.
 For example, the consistency checks could be performed by the monitors, while they are receiving the added certificates anyway.
 Additionally, there exists some specific and hardened hardware across the world that checks the log consistency over time and additionally tries to notice any split-view~@verification_transparency_dev @armored_witness.
-To check that a certificate actually gets included into the log after the log operator sent a @sct is more complex.
+It is more complex to check that a certificate actually gets included in the log after the log operator sends an @sct.
 To detect if a certificate was included in the log, browsers can request inclusion proof of a specific certificate for a Signed Tree Head they trust.
 Unfortunately, this is difficult to do in practice, as browsers would leak which websites they visited to the log operators.